manimovassagh/block/README.md

 ## Example Output

+0000000000000000000
+18b7e6456b26ae8cc31ba30461f3986cb720a7c92dec3
 Base is this
+We have Three entities
-We have a genesis and block and next block any block has to have difficulty 0000 s on start of hash nounce would be the number that create this proper hash this is mining
+genesis block  and normal block and next block any block has to have difficulty 0000 s on start of hash (depends on difficulty could be 1 or 4 or 10 etc ) nounce would be the number that create this proper start 0000 numbers on begin of hash that means we need a hash that data + previous hash and put some randome noance at beging and do it until we become for example 0000 at begin of hash in that case the block is mined this is mining